MichaelCurrin/docsify-js-tutorial/docs/_coverpage.md

 - :hourglass_flowing_sand: Quickly setup an elegant, responsive, fast site
 - :open_file_folder: Content is read from markdown files in your docs
-- :pushpin: No compiling needed and no templating syntax to learn
+- :sparkles: No compiling needed and no templating syntax to learn
 - :hammer: Easy to configure sidebar, even auto generated from headings
 - :nut_and_bolt: Built on [Docsify-JS](https://docsify.js.org/)
 - :pushpin: No local dependencies - library loads in the browser